Ka tākiri te ata, ka kōrerorero ngā manu, ka ao, ka ao,

 Reaching out and into the future

-Enhancing understanding, appreciation and support for this place is a key goal for the Bushy Park Tarapuruhi Trust.
+Enhancing understanding, appreciation and support for this place is a key goal for the Tarapuruhi Bushy Park Trust.

 For everyone there are many opportunities to experience this special forest.